Editing the JSON Path

 Array Slice

 Slice a JSON array of object literals before extracting the values from key-value pairs.
-Studio returns the results in a stringified array even when only one result is returned.

 The code is of the following form: Start:End:Step